Media In The Moment: Episode 1

 TEC Direct Media

-Our Founder and President, Charles Fetterly, recently spoke with Kimberly Warren, Senior Account Executive at Gamut, and Nate Marshall, Media Strategist at TEC Direct Media, to answer some of our clients’ frequently asked questions and share more insights on what marketers need to know about CTV.
+Our Founder and President, Charles Fetterly, spoke with Kimberly Warren, Senior Account Executive at Gamut, and Nate Marshall, Media Strategist at TEC Direct Media, to answer some of our clients’ frequently asked questions and share more insights on what marketers need to know about CTV.
 We’ve listed some of the key takeaways below and invite you to listen to the full conversation in the first episode of our new audio series, “Media in the Moment.”